ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Swift.md

 The `CryptpaySdk` module will then be available for import in your project.

-## Using CryptPay with XCode
+## Using Cawaena with XCode

 In XCode, go to _File -> Add Package Dependencies_.
-In the top right search box, enter the url of the GitLab repository (`https://gitlab.inovel.de/zd0006/cryptpay-swift`) and select the Cryptpay Sdk when it appears in the list.
+In the top right search box, enter the url of the GitLab repository (`https://gitlab.inovel.de/zd0006/cryptpay-swift`) and select the Cawaena SDK when it appears in the list.
 Select _Add Package_ and follow the on-screen instructions.

 ### Access to the binaries on JFrog

 To allow the Swift Package Manager and XCode to download the binaries stored in JFrog, you need to set up an access token in your `~/.netrc` file.

-1. Visit [JFrog](https://jfrog.com/) and log in.
+1. Visit `JFrog` and log in.
 In the top right corner, click your name and then "Edit Profile."
 Under "Identity Tokens," click "Generate an Identity Token" and optionally give the token a name.
 2. If not already existing, create the file `.netrc` in your home folder and add the following lines (e.g., using `nano ~/.netrc`)

 ```zsh